jj5/kickass-crypto/README.md

 * README.md: this documentation file
 * config.php: the library config file, used by demo web-client (create your own)

+## Bans and restrictions

+Some countries have banned the import or use of strong cryp­togra­phy, such as 256 bit AES.

+Please be advised that this library does not contain cryptographic functions, they are provided by your PHP implementation.

 ## License

 This code is licensed under the MIT License.

-## Commit Messages
+## Commit bessages

 I should be more disciplined with my commit messages.
 I promise if this library matures and gets widely used I will be more careful with my commits.

 ## Comments?
 Questions?
 Suggestions?